djyt/system16_sprite_viewer/readme.md

 The latest set of configuration files can be found [here](https://github.com/djyt/system16_sprite_viewer/tree/main/res/config), which may be newer than those bundled with the release.

+## Contributing

+- Found something cool?
+Feel free to start a thread in the [Discussions](https://github.com/djyt/system16_sprite_viewer/discussions) area.
+- If you have an XML and Palette to contribute, feel free to do a Push Request or send me a link to your files.

 ## Advanced Reading